-I was reminded of these things recently, when a friend took a small cash advance from his credit card, and faced a whole lot of fees of which he wasnt aware.
+I was reminded of these things recently, in fact.
+A friend took a small cash advance from his credit card and faced a whole lot of fees of which he wasnt aware.
 That’s why it’s important to pay attention to the fine print and take into account the following four facts about cash advances.
 They might save you a lot of wasted cash!

 2. Cash Advance Fee

-Most credit cards will charge you a fee when you take a cash advance.
-For example, the Chase Sapphire Card charges a transaction fee of 3% or $10, whichever is higher, when you take a cash advance.
-If you withdraw $100 as cash advance – you will get a net of $90 after taking into account the cash advance fee.
-The fee will either be charged up front, or when your balance is due (depending on the credit card terms).
+Most credit cards will charge you a fee when you take a cash advance, which is standard.
+For example, the Chase Sapphire Preferred® Card charges a transaction fee of 5% or $10–whichever is higher–when you take a cash advance.
+If you withdraw $100 as cash advance with that card, you will get a net of $90 after taking into account the cash advance fee.
+Take an advance of $1,000, and you’re talking about a $50 fee.

 4. Cash advances don’t have a grace period

 Here’s where even the most credit card-savvy could get tripped up and pay more than expected.
 This may come as a surprise, but credit card companies usually don’t allow a grace period for cash advances.
 This means that interest starts piling up the second you take the cash advance.

 Most responsible credit card users are used to shopping on their credit cards and then paying the bill in full when their statement arrives.
 If you do this, you’re essentially granted a “grace period.”
 You won’t be charged a single penny in interest for those few weeks between when you make the purchase and when you pay the full balance.

 However, this practice doesn’t work if you take a cash advance.
 Interest starts building from the moment the ATM spits out your cash.
 And it keeps adding up every day you don’t pay it off.
 By the time your statement arrives, the cash advance has already accrued interest.
 And there’s no way around it.

 The key here is not to wait for the balance to be due.
 Pay off whatever you can, as soon as you can.

 Who should get a credit card cash advance?